dgerabagi/aiascent-dev/src/Artifacts/A78 - V2V Academy - Image Prompts (Young Precocious).md

     *   **Approach 1:** A close-up of an ancient, magical spellbook.
 The page is a template for a spell, with sections for "Target," "Components," "Incantation," and "Effect."
     *   **Approach 2:** A sci-fi pilot is at their console, programming a complex maneuver.
 They are using a "Macro Editor" with clear fields for "Target," "Action Sequence," and "Expected Outcome," ensuring the ship's computer executes the command perfectly.
 *   **Page 3 (Why Pros Use Spellbooks):**
     *   **Approach 1:** Two wizards are in a duel.
 One is frantically trying to remember a spell, looking stressed.
-The other calmly opens a spellbook, recites a perfectly structured incantation, and unleashes a flawless, powerful attack.
+The other is The Citizen Architect, who calmly opens a spellbook, recites a perfectly structured incantation, and unleashes a flawless, powerful attack.
-    *   **Approach 2:** An image of a "speedrunner" playing a game.
-They have a second monitor with a list of perfectly optimized, repeatable steps for their run, representing a structured process that guarantees speed and reliability.
 *   **Page 4 (From Wish to Incantation):**
     *   **Approach 1:** A "before and after" comparison.
+The Citizen Architect is at a crafting table.
 "Before" shows a simple chat bubble: "yo, make the player's sword cooler."
+The "before" is them just throwing random ingredients in.
 "After" shows a glowing, magical scroll with a structured incantation broken into sections for `// ROLE`, `// TASK`, `// CONTEXT`, and `// EFFECT`.
-    *   **Approach 2:** A player is at a crafting table.
-The "before" is them just throwing random ingredients in.
 The "after" is them following a precise, high-level recipe, which results in a legendary item.

 ### **Lesson 3.2: The Feedback Loop in Practice**
 *   **Page 1 (Respawning with Purpose):**
-    *   **Approach 1:** A video game character is defeated by a boss and respawns at the start of the level.
-This time, an AI companion replays a holographic recording of the failed fight, highlighting the boss's attack pattern that killed the player.
-The player nods in understanding, ready for the next attempt.
+    *   **Approach 1:** The Citizen Architect is defeated by a boss and respawns at the start of the level.
+This time, an AI familiar replays a holographic recording of the failed fight, highlighting the boss's attack pattern that killed the Citizen Architect.
+The Citizen Architect nods in understanding, ready for the next attempt.
     *   **Approach 2:** A "Game Over" screen is shown.
 Instead of just "Try Again?", there's a button that says "Analyze Failure."
 Clicking it brings up a tactical replay with an AI coach pointing out the mistake.
 *   **Page 2 (Bestiary of Bugs):**
     *   **Approach 1:** A page from a "Monster Manual" for code bugs.
 The "Syntax Slug" is a slow creature that breaks the rules of grammar.
 The "Runtime Raptor" is a fast monster that appears out of nowhere and crashes your game.
 The "Logic Lich" is a master of illusion who doesn't crash the game but subtly changes the rules to make you lose.